A Dakota Fire Pit is simply a method of building a fire that utilizes a number of advantages over other types of fires.

 When finished, the evidence of a fire is easily removed when you fill the holes with dirt and cover the surface with natural surrounding material.

-– To further diffuse any potential smoke (if that’s a concern), build the Dakota fire hole near the canopy of a tree to help avoid detection.
+– To further diffuse any potential smoke (if that’s a concern), build the Dakota fire pit near the canopy of a tree to help avoid detection.

 – Choose an area with favorable soil.
 Avoid rocky or rooted areas.